ElderMicrobe889/Opal-Health/README.md

-# TSA-Webmaster2020
+# Opal Health

-A way for us to collaborate on our TSA Webmaster project
+A POC telemedicine webstie that uses webrtc and scaedrone to offer video/audio chats with doctors

 ## Apps

 ### Info

-General information about the site, and TSA required stuff
+General information about the site

 ### Service